stegro/jeopardyML/README.md

  * double jeopardy, final jeopardy
  * test with other browsers (this is only made for Firefox right now)
  * deal with several teams having the same score on the winner screen
+ * kill any sound that was embedded in clue or solution when leaving
+ * get back the solution pop, if it was accidentally closed.
+ * solution popup with white font on black screen, for readability and less ambient light.